 The actual frequency of a planned maintenance however depends on many factors, like:

-It is almost impossible to set up a general rule for defining the optimal time and frequency of a planned maintenance.
-You have to decide what is best under the given circumstances.
-However, we recommend a planned maintenance at least once, better twice to four times a year, in order to avoid the above mentioned risks becoming too heavy - even without arising problems beforehand.
+It is difficult to set up a general rule for defining the optimal time and frequency of a planned maintenance.
+You must decide what is best under the given circumstances.
+However, we recommend a planned maintenance at least once, better twice to four times a year.

-We assume that during the proactive planned maintenance the latest available Support Package stacks (SP stacks) are implemented and that the SP stacks used are not older than one year.
-Nevertheless, in case problems do occur, we can still oblige you to apply Support Packages or patches that are newer than those specified in the SP stack.
+We assume that during the proactive planned maintenance the latest available support package stacks (SP stacks) are implemented and that the SP stacks used are not older than one year.
+Nevertheless, in case problems occur, we can still oblige you to apply single support packages or patches that are newer than those specified in the SP stack.

 The SP stack strategy goes hand in hand with the general combination of the planned maintenance and specific corrections that are provided in between:

-Instead, SAP will use a Release and Information Note (RIN) to inform all customers about the general release of a SP Stack and about known problems with high priority, if there are any.
-Critical errors would also be communicated as before via HotNews Notes.
+In case needed, we will use a Release and Information Note (RIN) to inform you with high priority about the general release of an SP stack and about known problems.
+Critical errors will also be communicated via SAP HotNews.

-There might exist newer Support Packages or patches at SAP Service Marketplace than defined in the latest SP Stack.
-If there are no specific problems, the general recommendation nevertheless is to use the combination specified in the SP Stack.
-Support Packages or patches created in the meantime are intended for the above-mentioned special cases.
+Newer support packages or patches than defined in the latest SP stack might be available in the SAP Support Portal.
+Nevertheless, the general recommendation is to use the combination specified in the SP stack if there are no specific issues.
+Support packages or patches created in the meantime are intended for the above-mentioned special cases.

 Additional installed components (e.g. add-ons) may need additional support packages.
-In case they are not included in the SP stack download, they have to be downloaded from the SAP Service Marketplace manually.
+In case they are not included in the SP stack download, they must be manually downloaded from the SAP Support Portal.